mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 # Define and use a dynamic template that satisfies a given set of requirements

 # Define an Index Lifecycle Management policy for a time-series index
+### This isnt necessarily specific to this but is inportant to setup
 Example from Rich Raposa (Elastic Exam video):<br>
   the corresponding index template is called task3<br>
   the data is hot for 3 minutes, then immediately rolls over to warm<br>